Chapter 1: Program Structure

 void OpenSCI(void){BAUD=0x30;SCCR2=0x0C;}

-"Since we rarely make hardcopy printouts of our software, it is not necessary to minimize the number of line breaks."
+"Since we rarely make hardcopy printouts of our software, it is

 Similarly we could have added extra line breaks